ondrejsevcik/ondrejsevcik.com/app/blog/_content/console-error-or-throw.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Callout from "../../../components/blog/callout"

-export const meta = {
+---
-  title: "Console.error or Throw New Error?",
+title: "Console.error or Throw New Error?"
-  description: "How do I decide whether to use console.error or throw.",
+description: "How do I decide whether to use console.error or throw."
-  date: "2021-11-21",
+date: "2021-11-21"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Recently, I was involved in a discussion about error handling.
 We couldn't agree on proper usage of `console.error` and when to use `throw`.
 So I've decided to write a short post on how I see it.